cockroachdb/docs/v23.1/explain-analyze.md

 Parameter          | Description
 -------------------|-----------
 `PLAN`             |  _(Default)_ Execute the statement and return a statement plan with planning and execution time for an [explainable statement](sql-grammar.html#preparable_stmt).
 See [`PLAN` option](#plan-option).
+`VERBOSE`          | Execute the statement and show as much information as possible about the statement plan.
+`TYPES`            | Execute the statement and include the intermediate [data types](data-types.html) CockroachDB chooses to evaluate intermediate SQL expressions.
+`DEBUG`            | Execute the statement and generate a ZIP file containing files with detailed information about the query and the database objects referenced in the query.
+See [`DEBUG` option](#debug-option).
+`REDACT`           | Execute the statement and redact constants, literal values, parameter values, and personally identifiable information (PII) from the output.
+See [`REDACT` option](#redact-option).
 `DISTSQL`          | Execute the statement and return a statement plan and performance statistics as well as a generated link to a graphical distributed SQL physical statement plan tree.
 See [`DISTSQL` option](#distsql-option).
-`DEBUG`            | Execute the statement and generate a ZIP file containing files with detailed information about the query and the database objects referenced in the query.
-See [`DEBUG` option](#debug-option).
 `preparable_stmt`  | The [statement](sql-grammar.html#preparable_stmt) you want to execute and analyze.
 All preparable statements are explainable.

 ## Required privileges